-Clubs receive funding from the Associated Students of Lewis & Clark through the annual budget allocation process.
+Clubs receive funding from the Associated Student Body of Lewis & Clark through the annual budget allocation process.
 In most cases, clubs expect members to help cover the cost for things like jerseys, specialized equipment, and travel.
 In some cases, clubs require members to participate in fundraising activities to help defray costs.

 Do you need to have experience to join?

 All clubs recruit members regardless of skill level and teach them the basics.
 No club may restrict its membership, however, only a certain number of participants are needed in competition or are eligible in accordance with league regulations.
 Each club is responsible for establishing a method of accommodating all of its members.

 Student Engagement does not recruit, fund, or hire coaches.
 Therefore, coaching and instruction services vary from club to club.
 Most coaches either volunteer their time or receive a stipend from the club for their work.